Created as part of the Bellevue College Taskforce to support Undocumented Students

 Northwest Immigrant Rights Project offers many services and events of interest to immigrants and they are offering events on DACA frequently.
 Most other groups in western Washington get training from and refer people to NWIGP on DACA issues.
 Check this site for events on DACA.

-Bellevue College resources
+Bellevue College resources and resolutions

 The Bellevue College Foundation Scholarship program is funded by generous donors that include community members, corporations, alumni, and BC faculty, staff and students.
 Scholarships are awarded annually to current and prospective BC students.
 Scholarship awards are based on academic merit, financial need, personal history, achievement, or for specific areas of study.
 With one application students are automatically considered for the majority of our available scholarships.